 The next step was removing as much of the chipped paint, dirt and debris as possible.
 I used the pressure washer (standing back a good distance) and it worked like a charm.
 I let the whole thing dry for a couple days.

 Because I don’t want to stain the fence again for a long time, I selected the Behr Premium.
 It’s a bit more money, but well worth it.
 For the cedar fence, I went with a semi-transparent and on the back fence, I used a solid stain (since that is what was originally used and the wood is a lower grade).

 After several days of staining, I am happy with the result.
 Not only does the fence look unified, but the color makes the plants and trees stand out.
 I like how it disappears and isn’t the center attraction like the orange was.

-I’m glad to finally be able to look out at the fence and not cringe!
+I’m glad to finally be able to look out our windows and not cringe!
 I’m planning on giving the back fence one more light brush to rid the orange for good.

 Do you have any projects that failed and need a redo?
 Are you finally ready to tackle something you’ve been putting off?